History of Palestine: Decentralization and emergence of local dynasties

-Meanwhile, the mostly Arab sipahi officers of the 1657 centralization expedition, chief among them members of the Nimr family, settled in Nablus and, contrary to the Sublime Porte's intention, began forming their own local power bases in the city's rural hinterland from the timars they were assigned.
-Towards the end of the 17th century, they were soon followed by the Jarrar and Tuqan families, who like the Nimrs, came from other parts of Ottoman Syria.
-The sheikhs (chiefs) of these families soon emerged as the new nobility of central Palestine.
-They developed increasingly close ties to the local population through selling or leasing their timars to rural notables, investing in local commerce, property and businesses such as soap factories, and intermarrying and partnering with local ashraf and mercantile families.
-Politically, the Tuqans and Nimrs dominated the governorship of Nablus and at times controlled other districts and subdistricts (in 1723 Salih Pasha Tuqan was governor of the Nablus, Lajjun and Gaza sanjaks).
-The Jarrars were the dominant clan of the Nablus hinterland, although other clans, among them the Mamluk-era Jayyusis, continued to hold influence in their respective subdistricts.
-This state of affairs in Jabal Nablus persisted with minor interruptions until the mid-19th century.
+Meanwhile, and contrary to the Sublime Porte's intentions, a new class of notables emerged from among the mostly Arab sipahi officers of the 1657 military expedition who originated in other parts of Ottoman Syria, chief among them members of the Nimr family, who settled in Nablus, and were soon followed by the Jarrar and Tuqan families.
+These sheikhs (chiefs) cultivated close ties with the local population through selling or leasing their timar lands to rural notables, investing in local commerce and property such as soap factories, and intermarrying and partnering with local ashraf and mercantile families.
+Along with the Mamluk-era Jayyusis, they continued to hold influence in Jabal Nablus until the mid-19th century.